 Applicants who wish to transfer to the University of Tampa must request that a complete transcript of credits from each institution previously attended (even though credit may not have been earned) be sent directly to the Director of Admissions, University of Tampa.
 Applications cannot be processed until all of these documents have been received by the University of Tampa.
-A high school transcript is also required.
+Transfer students are required to have a high school transcript and S.A.T. or A.C.T. scores forwarded to the University prior to enrollment.

 The applicant must be eligible to re-enter the institution last attended.
-A "C" average or better in 15 or more semester hours of credit from an accredited college or university is required.
+A "C" average or better in 24 or more semester hours of credit from an accredited college or university is required.
 This average will include all grades, regardless of the policies of the previous institutions.
-If the student has less than 15 semester hours of college credit, he or she will be considered a new freshman and should follow the procedures for new freshman application.
+If the student has less than 24 semester hours of college credit, he or she will be considered a new freshman and should follow the procedures for new freshman application, in addition to sending college transcripts.